IamSebastianDev/dev-server-details/readme.md

 // when creating your https server, you can pass in the
 // presentDetails method as the callback
-// and pass the choosen Port to it
+// and pass the chosen Port to it
 // The example below does this with a simple express server,
 // but any kind of HTTP Server will work.